 KATIE FRACALANZA, PHD

-Dr. Fracalanza’s research within the Department of Psychiatry & Behavioral Sciences at Stanford aims to improve the current treatments for anxiety and related disorders.
+Alongside her training roles, Dr. Fracalanza conducts research within the Department of Psychiatry & Behavioral Sciences at Stanford which aims to improve the current treatments for anxiety and related disorders.
 Her work is funded by a NARSAD Grant from the Brain & Behavior Research Foundation.
 Dr. Fracalanza has authored book chapters and research articles that discuss topics such as how anxiety and worry are maintained over time, and how we can use science to further psychotherapy.